Happy Mothers Day, the Sad and Happy Parts

 Mom wasn’t always the nicest person.
 She could be mean and spiteful.
 Then, no one knew about the benefits of anti-depressants or seeking counseling.
 Both were taboo.

-If they had, I think a lot of Mom’s emotional and self esteem issues could have been helped.
+If they had, I think a lot of Mom’s issues could have been helped.
 She had a tendency to pit her kids against one another which only pushed us to be more competitive with one another.

 The good thing is I have broken that pattern with my own daughters and step son and they are all the best of friends with each other.